 How do I know ballot results at the polls are not being hacked and changed through the internet?

 A concern of many people is that votes tabulated at the polls could be changed by hackers through the internet.
-This cannot and does not happen in Minnesota.
+This cannot happen in Minnesota.

-Before the precinct ballot count is finalized on Election Day, Election Judges verify that the number of ballots used that day matches the number of votes recorded.
+Before the precinct ballot count is finalized on Election Day, election judges verify that the number of ballots used that day matches the number of votes recorded;

-Before election results are sent to county election officials, a paper tape is printed from the ballot counting equipment to provide a documented record of ballot results.
+Before election results are sent to county election officials, a paper tape is printed from the ballot counting equipment to provide a documented record of ballot results;

-After every general election county election staff conduct a post-election review of a sample of precincts to verify the reported vote count matches the paper ballots.
+After every general election county election staff conducts a post-election hand count and review of a sample of precincts to verify the reported vote count matches the paper ballots.